yogmel/advanced-javascript/README.md

 ```

 ## Arrow functions
 It is another way to write functions.
-It also stabelizes the `this` context, by always using the context where it initializes.
+It also stabilizes the `this` context, by always using the context where it initializes (the value of the enclosing lexical context).
 It is important to know this, because arrow function may not work as expected because of its context setting.

 ```javascript
 const obj = {